linrunner/tlp-doc/introduction.rst

 Profiles
 --------
-TLP provides two independent sets of :doc:`/settings/index` called profiles, one for battery (BAT) and one for AC operation.
+TLP provides two independent sets of :doc:`/settings/index` called profiles, one for battery operation (BAT) and one for AC operation.
-This means that TLP must apply the appropriate profile not only at boot, but also each time the power source changes.
+This means that TLP must apply the appropriate profile not only at boot time, but also each time the power source is changed.

 Event-driven architecture
 -------------------------

-To achieve all of the above, TLP's actions are event-driven.
-The following events will cause settings to be applied:
+To accomplish all of the above, TLP's actions are event-driven.
+The following events cause settings to be applied:

 Charger plugged in (AC powered)
     Applies the AC settings profile.